Estádio Municipal Luís Perissinotto

 Estádio Municipal Luiz Perissinotto, usually known as Estádio Luiz Perissinotto or, sometimes by its nicknames Bermudas and Municipal, is a multi-use stadium in Paulínia, Brazil.
 It is currently used mostly for football matches.
 The stadium has a capacity of 10,070 people.
 It was inaugurated on 2000 and extended in 2006.

-The stadium is owned by the Paulínia City Hall, and it is the home stadium of Paulínia Futebol Clube.
+The stadium is owned by the Paulínia City Hall, and it is the home stadium of Paulínia FU and Sporting CP.